nay/never_wastes/README.md

     model.destroy

-If you want to hart delete, use destroy!.
+If you want hard delete, use destroy!.

     model.destroy!